natduffy/golf-2025/README.md

-# PGA Championship 2025 Odds Tracker
+# British Open Championship 2025 Odds Tracker

-A web application that displays and tracks betting odds for the 2025 PGA Championship.
+A web application that displays and tracks betting odds for the 2025 British Open Championship.

 ## Features